SidOfc/carbon.nvim/README.md

 ## Installation

-Install on Neovim using your favorite plugin manager:
+Install on Neovim 0.7.0 and up (latest nightly recommended) using your favorite plugin manager:

 [vim-plug](https://github.com/junegunn/vim-plug)